 The life insurance market in which the Group operates in the UK is highly competitive.
 In light of developing demographic trends and as is consistent with other participants in the UK insurance industry, the Group faces strong competition in its business and challenges to its continued profitability.
 The long-term viability of the Group's product range depends upon an adequate response to such competition by management.
 The Group's principal competitors include many of the major retail financial services companies and fund management companies including, in particular, Aviva, Legal & General, Pension Insurance Corporation, Just Group, Phoenix and Lloyds Banking Group.
 Other companies, either existing UK or non-UK insurers or brand-new entities, may enter the market in future.
 In recent years, there have been a few new entrants into the sector, structured as pension consolidators.
-These entities are not seen as direct competitors to the Group as their focus is more on smaller transactions and pension funds that are less well funded and therefore cannot afford a bulk annuity transaction with an insurance company.
+These entities are not seen as direct competitors to the Group as their focus is more on smaller transactions and pension funds that are less funded and therefore cannot afford a bulk annuity transaction with an insurance company.
 Several factors affect the Group's ability to sell its products (and therefore its continued profitability), including price and yields offered, financial strength and ratings as regards assets, brand strength and name recognition, investment management performance and developing demographic trends, and the appetite of companies and defined benefit pension schemes for pension de-risking transactions.
 The Group faces competitors that are larger, have greater financial resources, a greater market share or offer a broader range of products.
-See also the risk factor titled "Failure to obtain court approval to effect the completion of the transfer to the Issuer of the insurance business of PACL could have an adverse effect on the Group's business, results of operations and financial position".
 Further, heightened competition for talented and skilled employees may limit the Group's potential to grow its business as quickly as planned.